 As the Trainees’ timetables grow over the year, Trainees will also work with other department colleagues.
 They will perform a similar role to their Mentor and will also engage in a cycle of observation, feed forward and instructional coaching.

-Trainees are also supported by a Professional Mentor; this is usually a senior leader in the Trainee’s placement school, who is responsible for co-ordinating and managing their training within the school.
+Trainees are also supported by an ITT Coordinator; this is usually a senior leader in the Trainee’s placement school, who is responsible for co-ordinating and managing their training within the school.
 They work with both the Mentor and the Trainee supporting them in all aspects of their training, including exposing the Trainee to best practice across the wider school.

 How Will I Be Assessed?